 Reducing Chemicals That Affect Indoor Air in Your Space

 Source control and ventilation are two helpful indoor air quality control strategies.
-Both are also useful options to help lessen the amount of chemicals and air pollutants circulating indoors.
+Both are also useful options to help lessen the number of chemicals and air pollutants circulating indoors.
 And when done right, source control and ventilation will drastically improve your home’s indoor air quality.

 - An important source control step is simply a general awareness of the products you’re storing and using in the home.
 Follow product directions carefully and only use the necessary amount.